couchbaselabs/cbmigrate/cmd/dynamodb/README.md

 - `--cb-cluster string`: The hostname of a node in the cluster to import data into.
 - `--cb-collection string`: The name of the collection where the data needs to be imported.
 If the collection does not exist, it will be created.
 - `--cb-generate-key string`: Specifies a key expression used for generating a key for each document imported.
 This option allows for the creation of unique document keys in Couchbase by combining static text, field values (denoted by `%fieldname%`), and custom generators (like `#UUID#`) in a format like `"key::%name%::#UUID#"`
-- `--cb-no-ssl-verify string`: Skips the SSL verification phase.
+- `--cb-no-ssl-verify`: Skips the SSL verification phase.
 Specifying this flag will allow a connection using SSL encryption but will not verify the identity of the server you connect to.
 You are vulnerable to a man-in-the-middle attack if you use this flag.
 Either this flag or the `--cacert` flag must be specified when using an SSL encrypted connection.
 - `--cb-password string`: The password for cluster authentication.
 - `--cb-scope string`: The name of the scope in which the collection resides.
 If the scope does not exist, it will be created.
 - `--cb-username string`: The username for cluster authentication.